Incident location, Long Island

 What Happened

-Authorities say the driver became trapped inside the burning vehicle and was unable to escape.
-The individual was pronounced dead at the scene.
-As of the initial report, the driver had not been publicly identified, and next of kin notifications were still pending.
-The make and model of the vehicle had also not been confirmed.
+According to the Florida Highway Patrol, the driver was unable to escape the burning vehicle after the collision.
+Responders pronounced the driver dead at the scene.
+At the time of the initial report, the identity of the driver had not been publicly released, as next of kin notifications were still pending.
+The make and model of the vehicle had also not been publicly confirmed.
+No passengers were reported to have been in the vehicle.

 Location & Road Context